How to Photograph Waterfalls - Tutorial

 To put this into perspective, if you were shooting without a filter and the camera gave you a base reading of 1/15 of a second, attaching a 4 stop neutral density filter would change this reading to 1 second.
 Again if you had a base reading of 1 second without a filter applied, attaching the 4 stop neutral density filter would result in a reading of 15 seconds.
 Make sense?
 Not really?
 This neutral density calculation cheat sheet might help give you an understanding of how different strength neutral density filters can affect shutter speed.

 Neutral density filters aren’t crucial for waterfall photography because you will be shooting in diffused light which means you are able to easily achieve desirable exposure times without the need of filters.
+Without going overboard this Hoya 4x (0.6) ND filter is ideal for waterfall photography and will allow you to capture shutter speeds slow enough without over doing it.
+By this I mean, you don’t necessarily want a super strong neutral density filter as there’s no need for super long exposures (5 minutes~) when it comes to capturing waterfalls.

 Using a tripod is essential for waterfall photography as it allows you to capture water movement whilst retaining a sharp image.
 Attempting to take waterfall photographs without a tripod results in blurred images.
 This is easily avoided by using a tripod to steady your camera and provide a sharp image.